 I suggest that the Confucian conception of a love of learning, as characterized in these remarks, can be understood in terms of the virtue of curiosity.
 After all, 'love of learning’ is not a bad gloss of the conceptual core of that virtue, reflecting how we think and talk about curious people.
 Moreover, Confucians think and talk about love of learning as a character trait, whose cultivation and exercise is praiseworthy, and it plays the same motivational roles attributed to it by virtue epistemologists.
 Curiosity is ‘essential to a successful pursuit of the truth’ (Baehr 2011:19), since it acts as the ‘mainspring of motivation’ (Miscevic 2007:256) and is a ‘desire’, blending thought and feeling, for epistemic goods (Zagzebski 1996:134f).
 Curiosity, as a virtue of the mind, manifests itself as an affectively charged desire to acquire epistemic goods, motivating a person to engage in activities that might enable them to do so.

 To class as virtuous, however, that desire cannot consist of an indiscriminate desire for all or any epistemic goods.
 Curiosity must be directed and disciplined, lest it degenerate into one of its many associated vices.
 First, a person could act to reacquire epistemic goods that they already possess, endlessly chewing on truths or knowledge already in hand, rather than seeking out newer, perhaps more difficult ones that might be of value to them—the vice of indolence.
-Second, a person could seek epistemic goods that lack salience or significance, relative to some articulated set of interests and concerns—a sort of undiscerning curiosity.
+Second, a person could seek epistemic goods that lack salience or significance, relative to some articulated set of interests and concerns—a sort of indiscriminate curiosity.
 Third, a person could desire epistemic goods that are inappropriate that leads them to act in intrusive or insensitive ways—the vice of prurience.
 Fourth, a person could simply lack any desire for epistemic goods, beyond those minimally required for the basics of living—the vice of incuriousness.
 Curiosity, to be a virtue, must involve an active desire to seek worthwhile epistemic goods, but tempered by an epistemically and ethically discerning sensitivity.

+A fifth vice of curiosity, of particular concern to Confucians, is what we might call counterfeit curiosity, feigning or faking a desire for epistemic goods as a means of gaining social capital.
+Since Confucians prized learning as a way of gaining social status and advancement, the temptation to appear to love learning – being curious about the cultural arts (wen), say – must have been particularly acute.
+A person who loves learning, explains Confucius, is not motivated ‘by the desire for a fully belly or a comfortable abode’ (1.14).
+Unfortunately, it is ‘not easy to find someone who is able to learn’ without thinking of ‘official salary’, status, or ‘profit’ (4.16, 8.12).
+Invidious concern with externalities is part of Confucius’ pessimism about his time and culture:

+‘The Master said, “In ancient times scholars learned for their own sake; these days they learn for the sake of others’ (14.24)

+As Huang Kan explains, the ancients strove to learn about their deficiencies, desiring ‘to personally put into practice and prefect themselves, nothing more’ (in Slingerland 2006:164).
+Such admirable moral motivations are, however, increasingly eroded by a pervasive tendency, among ‘petty people’, for power, wealth, and status.
+This means that, though there are many vices associated with curiosity, some of them are of special concern to Confucians.